All Episodes

 He said he had a very difficult time originally selling the concept of the story to the editor.

-Richard's a seasoned newspaper writer, has been in the newspaper business his whole life, and this is the first time he's actually written a UFO story.
+Richard's a seasoned newspaper writer, has been in the newspaper business his whole life, and is, this is the first time he's actually written a UFO story.

-Okay, for reference, I understand that the story had been decided on at about 10 o'clock the previous evening.
+For reference, I understand that the story had been decided on at about 10 o'clock the previous evening.

 Yes.

-So, USA Today decided at 10 at night.
+So USA Today decided at 10 at night.

 Their newspaper hits the stands about, well, I don't know when, in the morning hours, sometime or another.